SHORE LINE INTERURBAN HISTORICAL SOCIETY

 Picture

-George Kanary vividly relives the sights, sounds and aroma of the countless neighborhoods that the Halsted cars traversed from the north to the far southwest side including passing by Chicago’s famous Stock Yards.
-George rode this line from end-to-end many times as a kid and as an adult for the thrill of a ride on a CSL streetcar soaking in the neighborhood scenes.
+In this 100-page publication, George Kanary vividly relives the sights, sounds and aroma of the countless neighborhoods that the Halsted cars traversed from the north to the far southwest side including passing by Chicago’s famous Stock Yards.
+George rode this line from end-to-end many times as a kid and as an adult for the thrill of a ride on a CSL streetcar soaking in the neighborhood scene

 Picture

-Dispatch No. 5 is The Chicago "L’s” Great Steel Fleet - The Baldies by Bruce G. Moffat.
-This 64-page publication was published in November 2014.
+Dispatch 5, The Chicago "L’s” Great Steel Fleet – The Baldies

 In the early 20th Century, overwhelmed with riders, managers of Chicago’s elevated railways were faced with two huge challenges, an insufficient car fleet and tremendous congestion on the Loop.
 Through routing of trains and terminals short of the Loop eased the congestion.
 Providing sufficient rolling stock resulted in ordering the famous fleet of 4000s, 250 of which were called “Baldies” due to their bare steel arched roofs.
 These Baldies were delivered during 1914 and 1915.